By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Alternative 1 (current choice): Use encapsulation to hold the appropriate command word, which will then be used to generate the removal-based command that will execute based on the execute type provided.

-is executed.
+RemovalBasedCommandwill store the command word of the appropriate removal-based command and create the command whenRemovalBasedCommandis executed.
 This removal-based command will then be executed on the index/indices provided according to the execution type.-

 Pros: Easier to implement and convey the idea to team members.